|

 have the Brazilians, the Argentinians or the Uruguayans.

-every other part of the planet) or spinning events to suit the
+and heroism (like every other part of the planet) or spinning events

-purpose of the day.
-And so in Paraguay, the man currently wearing
+to suit the purpose of the day.
+And so in Paraguay, the man

-the presidential sash is Fernando Lugo, a former Roman Catholic
+currently wearing the presidential sash is Fernando Lugo, a former

 Despite my best